palma21/openshiftlab/README.md

 Pre-requisites:
 -   An Azure DevOps account
--   A Connection endpoint in Azure DevOps to your Azure Container Registry (ACR) to be able to push your images built
+-   A Connection endpoint in Azure DevOps to your Azure Container Registry (ACR) to be able to push the images built

+## Build Pipeline

 1. Login to [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/) and create a new Azure DevOps project (private or public).